xwildgoose/baby-product-analysis/README.md

 ## Exploratory Data Analysis
 ![image](https://github.com/xwildgoose/baby-product-analysis/assets/77710802/8a61bd23-ec1c-4d70-845e-16ca3709a8dc)

-In our exploratory data analysis, we conducted a detailed review of product ratings and their corresponding review counts, as visualized in the scatter plot.
-The chart presents a clear correlation between review counts and average ratings, revealing a noteworthy trend: products with higher ratings tend to have a greater number of reviews.
+> The chart presents a clear correlation between review counts and average ratings, revealing a noteworthy trend: products with higher ratings tend to have a greater number of reviews.

+In our exploratory data analysis, we conducted a detailed review of product ratings and their corresponding review counts, as visualized in the scatter plot in Python.

 This trend could suggest that customer satisfaction, as reflected in higher product ratings, may encourage more customers to submit reviews.
 The higher the satisfaction, the more likely customers are to engage with the product by leaving feedback.
 This engagement is a key factor in our Customer Relationship Management (CRM) strategy, as it emphasizes the importance of customer interaction and satisfaction in driving business success.